Make your study plan

 How to Speak Spanish Fluently

-- Read a real book out loud (not a textbook)
+- Read aloud from a regular book (not a textbook)

 - Explore words with reference books and say them